What consumption method will you choose?

 Agitation, anxiety, panic attacks, uncontrollable sweating, hallucinations, and sudden high blood pressure characterize a cannabis overdose.
 Prevent overdoses from occurring by monitoring the amount of THC consumed.
 Check out our article on reducing the unwanted effects of cannabis and possibly stopping an overdose.

 In comparison to edibles, smoking cannabis has two main advantages:

 2. Shorter duration of the effects.

-Inhaling and ingesting cannabis can cause residual effects that can last up to 24 hours, however, when inhaled, the effects usually dissipate within six hours as opposed to ingested cannabis, which may last up to twelve hours.
+- Ingesting cannabis can cause residual effects lasting up to 24 hours; however, when inhaled, the effects usually dissipate within six hours.

 You can use this guide to decide if you like a quick-onset high or a long-lasting one based on inhaling vs. ingesting.
 Inhaling and ingesting give you the same benefits, but smoking immediately gives you the high you want.
 Enjoy it, and be responsible.

 Below are some tips for getting more involved with the cannabis community:

 Get answers to your questions, post pictures of your best grows and favorite buds, and create private groups for yourself and your friends at tokeandtalk.
 Share the strain you have, acquire the strain you want with Grow and Share, the only free cannabis sharing platform.